firstpromoter/fpr-instructions/integrations/javascript.md

 2. Capture the email and pass it to the `fpr` function like this:  `fpr("referral", {email: "actual@email.com"})`.
 3. Below are some examples of what the code may look like.

 If you are having a simple form on your website, you can capture the email from the input field and make the request when the submit button is pressed.
-This code can be put in the `<head>` section of your website.
+This code can be put in the `&lt;head&gt;` section of your website.

 ```html
 &lt;script&gt;